Pyshou/MD-FEP_parallel_Q5/5_prep_topologies/README.md

 ```$QPATH/bin/qprep5 < qprep_rec.in > qprep.out``` # $QPATH=where you installed Q..

 - Open the topology (topology.top file) and again, find the line containing the "solvent radii" definition.
-Change the second column by your sphere radius (first column) minus 0.5 Angstroms (the original value is wrong as it is estimated from the number of waters / solvent density in the system while POPC lipids are ignored).
+Change the second column by your sphere radius (first column) minus 0.5 Angstroms, corresponding to waters you kept when preparing your sphere in section 3 of the repository (the original value is wrong as it is estimated from the number of waters / solvent density in the system while POPC lipids are ignored).